radiantearth/stac-best-practices/best-practices-catalog-and-collection.md

 ### Should you use relative or absolute hrefs for assets?

-If your assets are stored alongside your STAC values, and your catalog uses relative links per the previous section, then you should use relative hrefs for assets.
-This ensures portability of your entire archive and enables access via different protocols or through proxies.
+The only case in which you should use relative hrefs for assets is if your assets are stored alongside your STAC values and your catalog uses relative links per the previous section.
+In this case relative hrefs ensure portability of your entire archive and enable access via different protocols or through proxies.

-If your assets are stored in a separate location, you should use absolute hrefs for assets.
-This ensures that the assets can be accessed regardless of the location of the catalog, and the asset hrefs don't need to be updated even if the catalog is moved.
+If your assets are stored in a separate location, you must use absolute hrefs for assets.
+You should also use absolute hrefs for assets if your catalog uses absolute links.

 ### Diagram